matrix-org/matrix-spec-proposals/proposals/2867-rooms_marked_unread.md

 account data type.

-Implementations using this unstable prefix in a released version should automatically migrate a users unread rooms to `m.marked_unread` when this is released as stable.
+Implementations using this unstable prefix in a released version should automatically migrate user's unread rooms to `m.marked_unread` when this is released as stable.
-This ensures the users unread rooms are not lost.
+This ensures user's unread rooms are not lost.